-Additionally, units purchased through the City's Homeownerships program including those using City HOME-funded loans are subject to an equity share provision.
-The equity share is determined by dividing the City loan amount by the purchase price of the property.
-The cost of the unit at resale is discounted by the amount of the equity share lowering the overall cost to the new buyer creating more opportunities for affordability.
+The equity share is determined by dividing the City loan amount by the initial purchase price of the property and multiplying the resulting fraction by the market appreciation.
+The cost of the unit at resale is discounted by the amount of the equity share, lowering the overall cost to the new buyer creating more opportunities for affordability.